icoxfog417/baby-steps-of-rl-ja/README.md

 There are 3 point to utilize the experience.

-1. How much experience should we accumulate?
+1. The balance between gaining experience and use it to get reward.
    * We don't know the detail of environment.
    * Therefore there are probabilities that more good reward is in states that are not discovered.
-   * How much experience is "enough" for planning?
+   * How to allocate the limited time to experience or its application?
-2. How long experience should we learn from?
-   * Only one action? or actions until the end of episode?
+2. The balance between the speed and accuracy for modifying the plan.
+   * If we want to fix the plan as soon as possible, we have to estimate the future reward.
+   * On the contrary, we can confirm the final reward if we wait until the end of the game, but the fixing is slow.
-3. Which do experiences update value or policy?
+3. Which one should the experience updates a value or a policy?
    * From the value update aspect, future actions are assumed to select under the optimized policy (in short, optimistic).
    * From the policy update aspect, future actions are selected by its own policy (realistic).